What is Variable Overhead Efficiency Variance?

 Variable Overhead Efficiency Variance – Formula

 When a favorable variance is achieved, it implies that the actual hours worked during the given period were less than the budgeted hours.
-It results in the application of the standard overhead rate across fewer hours, which means that the total expenses being incurred are reduced by a factor of the decrease in hours worked.
+It results in applying the standard overhead rate across fewer hours, which means that the total expenses being incurred are reduced by a factor of the decrease in hours worked.
 It does not necessarily mean that, in actual terms, the company incurred a lower overhead.
-It simply implies that an improvement was seen in the total allocation base that was used to apply overhead.
+It simply implies that an improvement was seen in the total allocation base used to apply overhead.

 Risk of Error